HELP ALERT® Blogs

 Staff Duress Systems Recommended for Senior Living Communities

-Adding a staff duress system for care givers in senior living communities is a good idea because some residents with Alzheimer’s or other types of dementia may experience significant personality changes, which can include irritable or aggressive behavior.
+Adding a staff duress system for caregivers in senior living communities is a good idea because some residents with Alzheimer’s or other types of dementia may experience significant personality changes, which can include irritable or aggressive behavior.

 According to a CNN report, about 5% to 10% of Alzheimer’s patients may show violent behavior.
 Medical News Today indicates that aggression is not limited to a single stage of dementia and can appear at any time with any form of dementia.
 According to a 2020 review, 90% of people living with dementia experience behavioral or psychological symptoms such as aggression.